Combining Sharepoint and a Contract Management System

 Some contract management solutions offer the ability to draft and redline contracts within the platform, but many legal departments already have a solid process in place for this using existing tools like Microsoft Word and/or SharePoint.
 For those considering contract management software that doesn’t address the drafting and redlining of contracts, using these two tools together can create a solution that offers the best of both worlds.
 Plus, contract management software that attempts to solve for too much of the process often becomes unnecessarily expensive or cumbersome, so many businesses opt for simpler solutions that address only their biggest needs.

 For those that want to keep their contract management as clutter-free as possible, outdated and/or archived contracts could be stored in a system like SharePoint, leaving only active agreements in the contract management software.

 Contract management software offers the ability to seamlessly organize files and folders, but keeping your repository clean and simple has its advantages.
 And while there are plenty of reasons to hang onto inactive agreements, some users prefer to only keep the contracts that need to be actively monitored and tracked within the contract management system.

 Choosing a Solution Based on Your Pain Points

 Effective contract management is a critical function within every company, and can be a complex, time-consuming endeavor.
-Having a simple, user-friendly contract management software solution in place will give those managing contracts the greatest ability to be successful in their roles, and remain in control of a company’s contract portfolio.
+Having a simple, user-friendly CLM software in place will give those managing contracts the greatest ability to be successful in their roles, and remain in control of a company’s contract portfolio.